 Food and Personal Items for Patients

-• Family / essential care partner may not bring food or beverages for personal consumption into a patient room or in patient care areas.
+• Care partner may not bring food or beverages for personal consumption into a patient room or in patient care areas.

 • Meals, snacks and beverages are available in designated areas.

-• If family / essential care partner bring food for their loved one, food containers must be disposed of or taken home with the family / essential care partner when they leave.
+• If bringing food for a patient, food containers must be disposed of or taken home when leaving.
 There is no location to store leftovers.